ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/SoftwareDevelopmentGuidlines.rst

 Functions
 *********

-- Functions should be small
+- Functions should be small, even smaller than that.
-- Should be smaller then that
 - do **one** thing
 - One level of abstraction per function
 - Descriptive names, the function name tells you what it does
 - Do not be afraid to make a name long
-- Function Arguments
+- Function arguments: less is more

-    - Zero > One > two > three
     - Use structs for more than two function arguments (e.g., config struct)

 Error handling